Drew Sanders

-Drew Sanders (born December 31, 2001) is an American football linebacker.
-He played college football at Alabama, where he was a member of the team that won the 2021 College Football Playoff National Championship, before transferring to Arkansas in 2022.
+Drew Sanders (born December 31, 2000) is an American professional football linebacker for the Denver Broncos of the National Football League (NFL).
+He played college football for the Alabama Crimson Tide, where he was a member of the team that won the 2021 College Football Playoff National Championship, before transferring to the Arkansas Razorbacks in 2022.
+Sanders was selected by the Denver Broncos in the third round of the 2023 NFL draft.

-Early life and high school
+Early life

 Sanders grew up in Denton, Texas.
 He initially attended Lake Dallas High School, where his father was part of the school's coaching staff, and played linebacker and quarterback.
 As a freshman, Sanders passed for 392 yards and two touchdowns and also rushed for 438 yards and eight touchdowns.
 At the end of the school year, he transferred to Colleyville Heritage High School after his father was hired to a coaching position there.
 He committed to play college football at Oklahoma as a sophomore.
 Sanders transferred a second time after his sophomore year when his father was hired at Billy Ryan High School.
 He flipped his commitment from Oklahoma to Alabama during his junior year.
 Sanders was a 5-star recruit during his senior season, and ranked the #22 player in the country by 247Sports.